How to obtain free car tax (Vehicle Excise Duty) in a disabled class

 The way you get your free vehicle tax has changed

-You will no longer have to apply for a vehicle tax exemption certificate.
-This page tells you how to get your free vehicle tax disc.
+This page tells you how to tax your vehicle in the free disabled class.
 You can only tax one vehicle in disabled class at any one time.

 About the vehicle